husarion/static_docs_deprecated/src/core2/tutorials/ros-tutorials/3-simple-kinematics-for-mobile-robot.md

     $ /opt/husarion/tools/rpi-linux/ros-core2-client /dev/ttyCORE2
 ```

 This program is responsible for bridging your CORE2 to ROS network.
-In
+When you are working with simulator, then above bridge is not necessary.
+Gazebo will subscribe appropriate topics automatically.
-third terminal window run:
+In third terminal window run:

 ```
     $ rosrun teleop_twist_keyboard teleop_twist_keyboard.py